paigeruten/dotfiles/packages.md

   * `ruby` An object-oriented language for quick and easy programming
   * `scrot` A simple command-line screenshot utility for X
   * `socat` Multipurpose relay
+  * `strace` A useful diagnositic, instructional, and debugging tool
   * `termite` A simple VTE-based terminal
   * `tmux` A terminal multiplexer
   * `ttf-fira-mono` Mozilla's monospace typeface designed for Firefox OS